What Are The Legal Criteria For Domestic Violence Charges?

-Something that has come up in a lot in cases is that people use the restraining orders as a sword rather than a shield, meaning these orders were meant to protect people, but because of the enormous amount of powers that the judiciary has, one of the things they could do is restrain the person from coming back to their own home.
-These are called chancery proceedings so the judges would not be limited in what they could do.
+Something that has come up in a lot of cases is that people use the restraining orders as a sword rather than as a shield, meaning these orders were meant to protect people, but because of the enormous amount of powers that the judiciary has, one of the things they could do is restrain the person from coming back to their own home.
+These are called chancery proceedings, so the judges would not be limited in what they could do.

 What Should People Know About Domestic Violence Cases?